Adroiti/docs-for-code-review-tools/RuboCop/Style-NestedParenthesizedCalls.md

-Pattern: Nested parenthesized calls
+Pattern: Nested method call without parentheses

 Issue: -

 ## Description

 This cop checks for unparenthesized method calls in the argument list of a parenthesized method call.

 ### Example